 - · BACS;

-- · CHAPS;
+- CHAPS;

-- · Faster Payments;
+- Faster Payments Scheme (FPS);

-- · Link;
+- · LINK;

-- Cheque and Clearing;
+- Cheque and Credit;

-- · Northern Ireland clearing;
+- · Northern Ireland cheque clearing;

-- · Visa;

-- · Mastercard.
+- · Visa Europe; and - · Mastercard.

 New Payments Architecture

 Retail payments in the UK have historically been processed using separate infrastructures, resulting in a mix of rules and standards around processing, settlement cut-off times and messaging formats.
 There is a proposal to bring certain payment systems together to simplify the requirements for payment service providers.